 * Executive Summary

-Our system was designed to simulate a scale model of an intersection interaction, specifically with the proof of concept.
+Our system was designed to simulate a scale model of an intelligent autonomous intersection, specifically for the proof of concept.
 Initially, our project was designed with 3 large cars, what was meant to be a 4-way intersection, and have each car only move in straight lines.
 Each of our cars was suppose to simulate an autonomous vehicle, taking the human element out of the equation.
 This would make it possible to have a system where turning cars was not a factor, and we would be able to coordinate when the cars moved through the intersection.

 Besides the 3 autonomous vehicles, we had a tower attached to a xbee communication device, which would allow our tower to coordinate with the 3 cars in the system, telling each individual car when to speed up, slow down, or stop.
 The tower would sense where each car was, by using ultra-sonic distance sensors, which would be factored into the towers’ calculation of which car needed to speed up/slow down.
 Additionally, each car was equipped with speedometers which allowed the cars to send the tower their own speed.
 This was also used in the calculation of the new speeds, which allowed the tower to be the “brain” of the system.